UPDATE April 1 2022: Oceanjet has continued their Cebu to Camotes trip. Book tickets here

 You can take the Jomalia RORO or fast craft from Danao Port to Consuelo Port in Camotes Island.
 Travel time is 2 hours.
 To get to Danao port, take a bus or v-hire from SM City Cebu or North bus terminal.

-Jomalia RORO Ticket Price from Danao Port to Camotes Island
+Book Here for Jomalia Fast Craft from Danao to Camotes Island

 Best Beaches in Camotes Island